robotology/blocktest/README.md

     If the robot position is less than xminposition,yminposition,zminposition the check fails.
 If the position is 0 it doesn't check on that axis.
     For now only the abs value of the position is checked.

-## Test writing with scriptbuilder
+## 4.6.
+Test writing with scriptbuilder
-Script builder is an UI for test and test list writing.
+Script builder is a UI for test and test list writing.

 ![alt text](img/img002.png "Scriptbuilder.")

 TODO

-## 4.6.
-Parametric test
+# 5. Parametric test

-It is possible to execute the same test many times changing one ore more parameters every execution.
+It is possible to execute the same test many times changing one or more parameters every execution.

-@subsection table-blocktest Table
+## 5.1.
+Table

 We use a file, to specify the parameters value and parameters changing rules.